Watchtower Study, How to React to Injustice, Week of January 6-12, 2025, Comments and Responses.

 How can we imitate Jesus when we suffer injustice?

-Jesus knew when to speak and when to be silent (Matt.
-26:62-64).
-When some made up lies about him, he sometimes decided not to say anything (Matt.
-11:19).
+Jesus knew when to speak and when to be silent.
+When some people made up lies about him, he sometimes decided not to say anything.
 And, when he chose to speak, he did not insult or threaten his enemies.
 Jesus was able to control his reactions because “he put himself in the hands of him who judges justly.”
 I knew that Jehovah saw all these injustices and trusted that He would correct them in due time.

 What does it mean to give way to anger?